Felon in Possession of a Firearm in San Diego

 A valid self-defense claim requires that you have the reasonable belief that you or someone else was in imminent danger of suffering bodily injury.
 That without a preconceived plan, a firearm becomes available to you and you only possessed the firearm for as long as it was reasonably necessary for you to defend yourself or another because there was no alternative to avoid the imminent danger.

-Felon in Possession of Firearms Criminal Lawyer in San Diego
+Charged with a Felony in Possession of Firearms?
+Your Go-to Criminal Lawyer in San Diego